Submission deadline: TBD

 To download the Call for Presentations Guideline, please click here.

-The Hispanic Association of Colleges and Universities is seeking workshop proposals for its in-person 38th Annual Conference to be held on November 1-3, 2024.
-Proposals are welcomed from individuals with an interest in sharing innovative programs, partnerships, and services for the advancement of Hispanic higher education as it relates to the theme "Championing Hispanic Higher Education Success: Reaching New Heights of Excellence and Equity."
+The Hispanic Association of Colleges and Universities is seeking workshop proposals for its in-person 39th Annual Conference to be held on November 1-3, 2025.
+Proposals are welcomed from individuals with an interest in sharing innovative programs, partnerships, and services for the advancement of Hispanic higher education as it relates to the theme "Championing Hispanic Higher Education Success: Forging Transformational Leaders to Uplift Democracy and Prosperity."

 The sample topics included within each track are provided as suggestions, and additional relevant topics are welcomed and encouraged.